harish-metalhawk/Harness/README.txt

 4)command : The simple command which is same as the one used to launch the desired job manually in a terminal.

-5)dur : This parameters controls the duration for which the job has to be run in mins by default its set to zero
+5)dur : This parameters controls the duration for which the job has to be run(in mins) by default its set to zero

-6)delay : This parameter controls the time delay before the job is started in mins, default is zero
+6)delay : This parameter controls the time delay before the job is started (in mins), default is zero

 7)restart : This parameters sets the no of times the job has to be restarted in case of premature end of the job(like in case of a crash),by default 0